decision-labs/geobase-tutorial-duckdb-ui-public/README.md

 # Geobase Video Tutorial: Building a Geospatial Data Visualization App

-This repository contains the code for a tutorial that demonstrates how to build a geospatial data visualization application using DuckDB, MotherDuck, and GeoBase.
-The tutorial is available on the Geobase YouTube channel.
+This repository contains the code for a tutorial that demonstrates how to build a geospatial data visualization application using DuckDB, MotherDuck, and Geobase.
+The tutorial is available on the [Geobase YouTube channel](https://youtube.com/@geobase).

 ## 🎥 Tutorial Video

-Watch the tutorial video on the Geobase YouTube channel to learn how to build this application step by step.
+Watch the tutorial video on the [Geobase YouTube channel](https://youtube.com/@geobase) to learn how to build this application step by step.

 ## 🚀 Features